codythayer/codythayer/README.md

 <h2>📚 Academic Projects:</h2>

-*Capstone Project Reports for three of my Data Science Master's courses.
+*XXXXXCapstoneXXXXXX Project Reports for three of my Data Science Master's courses.
 All accompanying code for these projects can be found in the appropriately named repository.
 Ordered from most recent to oldest.
 Progression of my work.*

 - <b>CS 544: Statistics and Probability</b>
   - [An Exploration of First-Generation Americans Census Data](https://codythayer.github.io/us-census-project/)